Electropolishing vs Mechanical Polishing

 Here’s the kicker.
 Electropolishing is always a more accurate finishing process compared to mechanical polishing.
 You can cut off the exact amount of material, so dimensions and smoothness are as precise as possible.

-Mechanical polishing still may ensure great smoothness and may enhance a workpiece with additional attractiveness.
-However, dimensions of a component completely rely on the proficiency of a worker that performs finishing.
+Mechanical polishing may ensure excellent smoothness and enhance a workpiece with additional attractiveness.
+However, the dimensions of a component rely entirely on the proficiency of a worker who performs finishing.
 This way, consistency is unachievable.

 Currently, electropolishing is a more advanced finishing process compared to mechanical polishing.
 It is more cost-effective in the long run, more controllable, and less labor-dependent.
 It also supports most common metals and can be automated.